Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 Outputs
 -------

-Output from Deep-imcyto has the following directory structure.
+Output from deep-imcyto has the following directory structure.

 .. code-block:: bash